-Candidates for TOs examinations must be a minimum of twenty (20) years of age, but not more than fifty-five (55) years of age.
+Candidates for Judge/TS examinations must be a minimum of twenty-five (25) years of age, but not more than fifty-five (55) years of age.
 After passing the examination the candidate shall not skate in a competition of any kind.

-International TOs under the age of twenty five (25) or who reach the age of seventy (70) at the 1st of January of the year, may be registered on the World Skate Artistic list and may continue to judge all international events, except for the World Championships, World Skate Games, Pan American Games, Asian, Oceania, European Championships, World Games, World Cup, Artistic International Series as long as they remain active in their national federation.
-Officials that have reached the age of 75 at the 1st of January of the year, cannot be registered in the World Skate Artistic Officials list.
+International Judges who reach the age of seventy (70), may be retained on the World Skate Artistic list and may continue to judge all international events, except for the world championships, Pan American Games, Asian, Oceania, European

+Championships, World Games, or World Roller Games, as long as they remain active in their National Federation.